dcunited001/dcunited001.github.io/_drafts/fallout-zero-part-2.md

 2010.
 I can find zero other explanation for these programs.
 They only damaged me....

+- absolutely not a deterrent

 - went without sex for so long...
   - sex as a central theme of their torture (for me anyways)

+- what is detention? really? you don't remember high school?
+  - i think i got it once.
 - what basically happens is ... "detention"
   - you're not allowed to "play" until you comply
   - you're not allowed to "win" until you comply